tgvishnu/Vishnu.Extensions/README.md

 # Vishnu.Extensions
-## This package supports various algorithms for performing
+## This package supports various algorithms for
    - Sorting contents.
    - Pattern searching in strings
 ## Give a Star! :star: